During the Computed Tomography Certification Exam Preparatory Course, learning experiences allow students to:

 A comprehensive cross-section anatomy review is included in this course.
 Learners are able to review thousands of labeled anatomical parts contained in approximately 40 modules.

-Successful completion of the course is demonstrated by earning 78 percent or higher on the final mock certification examination.
+Successful completion of the Computed Tomography Certification Exam Preparatory Course is demonstrated by earning 78 percent or higher on the final mock certification examination.

 Learners who successfully complete the course will be awarded a passing ("P") course letter grade and earn three academic semester credits from Mayo School of Health Sciences.
 Learners who do not achieve a passing grade on the final mock certification exam within the four-month course will be awarded a failing ("F") letter grade and earn zero academic credits.